 Weight: 9 ounces

 With this stainless-steel stove, you’re always just a few twigs away from getting some hot food in your stomach.
 I had to include this stove as an eco-friendly option that’s good for the planet while also saving you from the hassle of ever having to buy fuel again.
 This option also lightens your load a bit because you can “pick up” your fuel on the trail instead of having to carry it around.
 Twigs fuel your fire while a series of intake holes on the stove’s bottom bring air in.
 A secondary combustion is created by pre-heated oxygen coming in through the stove’s top vents.
 The result is a surprisingly impressive fire that doesn’t create a ton of smoke.
 It’s a really great design for a backpacker who doesn’t want to leave any footprints in the forest.

 Good Value for the Money: MSR Windburner Personal Stove System

 Weight: 15.3 ounces

 Designed for minimalists, this stove doesn’t skimp on performance.
 It uses a radiant burner and enclosed design to give you a windproof system for operating in harsher conditions.
 It gets an extra dose of portability from a nesting system that lands everything inside a 1-liter pot.
-I also find the insulated cozy with handle used in this stove system to be more ergonomic than other options that cost more.
-Boil time for half a liter is 2.25 minutes.
+I also find the insulated cozy handle used in this stove system to be more ergonomic than other options that cost more.
+Boil time for half a liter is 2:25 minutes.

 For many backpackers, taking along cookware is akin to piling bricks into their packs.
 It doesn’t have to be that way once you find efficient, ultra-light cookware for backpacking.
 We have a few different materials to consider when selecting backpacking cooking gear.
 There’s really no getting around the fact that you’re dealing with trade-offs regardless of which option you ultimately go with.
 Let’s cover them!